crdcamp/HindSite/README.md

 So, if you look at the average of the 20 spins, it will be closer to the expected mean of 50% reds than to the 100% of the first 10 spins.
 This is reillustrating the concept from earlier, where if you spin the roulette wheel a million times the reward converges to $0.

 **The more samples you take, the more likely you will regress to the mean**.
 The result isn't _evening out_, it is _regressing_ towards the statistically expected result.
+However, let's not marry ourselves to this idea before our understanding is fully grounded.
+Roulette is a game where the rules stay the same.
+The market is not and has way less static probabilities.
+People have lost their fortune on events they deemed far less likely than getting 10 reds in a row.
+Taleb hates it when people omit outliers for a reason.